 Presbyter

-Vasily Krylov was born on July 27, 1892, in the village of Emmaus of the Tver district.
-He graduated from the Tver Theological Seminary in 1914 and became a teacher in a parish school.
-In 1917, he was ordained as a deacon, and in 1919 - as a priest at the church in the village of Kuksa.
-Later, he was appointed the rector of the church.
+Saint Basil Krylov was born on July 27, 1892, in the village of Emmaus in the Tver Province.
+In 1914, he graduated from the Tver Theological Seminary and became a teacher at a parish school.
+In 1917, he was ordained a deacon, while in 1919 he became a priest, serving in the church of the village of Kuksa.
+He was later appointed rector of the parish.

-In 1927, he was dispossessed and accused of 'anti-Soviet agitation,' and he hid with his family.
-In 1931, he was arrested and sentenced to 3 years of exile.
-On the way to exile, his mother died.
-Later, he was exonerated and appointed rector in Zaozerye.
+In 1927, his property was confiscated, and he was accused of spreading anti-Soviet propaganda.
+As a result, he was persecuted and forced to go into hiding with his family.
+In 1931, he was arrested and sentenced to three years of exile.
+During the journey to his place of exile, his mother lost her life.
+He was subsequently declared innocent and appointed rector of the parish in Zaozerye.

-By the decree of the Holy Synod of the Russian Orthodox Church on December 27, 2000, he was included in the Assembly of New Martyrs and Confessors of Russia.
+By decision of the Holy Synod of the Russian Orthodox Church, Martyr Basil Krylov was glorified among the New Martyrs and Confessors of Russia on December 27, 2000.